Welcome! If you enjoy the content here, please sign up below for the newsletter!

 I've seen it asked, "what's the point of Genesis 1 if God wasn't telling us how he created?"

-Along with other elements (the seven day creation, the focus of the Sabbath, the structure of the cosmos, the pattern of eating and fellowship), the chiastic structure of Genesis 1 is a profound revelation that enriches our understanding of liturgy.
+Along with other elements (the seven day creation, the focus of the Sabbath, the structure of the cosmos as temple, the pattern of eating and fellowship), the chiastic structure of Genesis 1 is a profound revelation that enriches our understanding of liturgy.
 It shows us that creation itself is a liturgical act and our worship should reflect this truth.
 By embracing these concepts and seeing them repeated in Scripture, we can deepen our worship experience and draw closer to God.

 For further insights into the liturgical implications of Genesis 1's chiasm and how to see it in detail, be sure to listen to my conversation with Troy in episode 079 of Genesis Marks the Spot!